ukparliament/weeknotes.data-search/9/index.md

 Robert went along to [Julie](https://twitter.com/julietouring)’s capability reboot session which was much easier to understand than the search analysis.
 Especially thanks to the new improved Trello setup.

 He also attended an Inclusive Recruitment Masterclass all day on Wednesday.
-A man pretended to have one arm, in order to challenge his perceptions.

 ### Corporate data